statsmodels/statsmodels/docs/source/stats.rst

    pairwise_tukeyhsd

-The following functions are not (yet) public (here for my own benefit, JP)
+The following functions are not (yet) public

 .. currentmodule:: statsmodels.sandbox.stats.multicomp